 - Lipid abnormalities are when there is an increase in cholesterol or triglycerides.
 Like with insulin resistance, lab tests that check for cholesterol and triglycerides levels are the best way to detect lipid abnormalities.

 - A decrease in bone density can be a significant issue especially for older adults with HIV.
 This can lead to an increased risk of injury and fractures.

 - Lactic acidosis is a buildup of lactate, a cellular waste product, in the body.
 This can cause problems ranging from muscle aches to liver failure.
 Alert your health care provider immediately if you suspect you might have this condition.

 How to deal with side effects from HIV treatment:

-When you first start treatment for HIV, you may have headaches, an upset stomach, fatigue, or aches and pains.
-These side effects usually go away after a brief adjustment period, which can last anywhere from a few days to a month.
+When you first start treatment for HIV, you may have experienced headaches, an upset stomach, fatigue, or aches and pains.
+These side effects usually go away after a brief adjustment period, lasting anywhere from a few days to a month.
 If you notice any unusual or severe reactions after starting or changing a drug, report the side effects to your healthcare provider immediately.

 Dealing with medication side effects can be a huge barrier to starting and continuing HIV medications.
-Don’t let these side effects take over your treatment plan or discourage you from starting in the first place.
+Don’t let these derail your treatment plan or discourage you from starting in the first place.
 It is never a good idea to stop treatment without first consulting your healthcare provider, as this may cause HIV to develop drug resistance.